 Similarly the cyan, magenta, yellow primary system that subtracts red, green and blue from the light falling on them may be an optimal system for material colouring but it is not the only one and again cannot replicate all the colours our brains can perceive.

-It is the case that all primary colouring systems approximate and simplify perceived colours.
+It is the case that all primary colouring systems approximate perceived colours.
 Additive systems as in televisions, etc have difficulty replicating deep greens, deep blues and violets.
-We must also understand that the colours of the visible part of the electro magnetic spectrum are just a tiny fraction of the colours that our brain can conjour up.
-There are millions of colours that the brain can perceive that are not in the spectrum as for example the main colours that are white, black and magenta.
+We must also understand that the colours of the visible part of the electro magnetic spectrum as seen in a rainbow or through a prism are just a tiny fraction of the colours that our brain can conjour up.
+There are millions of colours that the brain can perceive that are not in the spectrum including main colours white, black and magenta.

 We do not fully understand the brain processes that see colour and I certainly don’t.
 What I can say is that they are about energy structures changing in response to energy inputs.
-Perhaps someone out there can explain what is happening in the brain that causes us to see magenta when staring at green and then looking at white and why it is that a migraine aura will move the position of its “seen” image when we move our eyes behind closed lids.
+Perhaps someone out there can explain what is happening in the brain that causes us to see magenta when looking at white after staring at green and why it is that a migraine aura will move the position of its “seen” image when we move our eyes behind closed lids.

-Essentially from the above realise that colour does not exist anywhere other than in our brains and then get back to enjoying the gift of sight and in particular the colours we see.
+Essentially, don’t let any of the above stop you enjoying the gift of sight and in particular the colours we see.